 More children and teens are involved in higher impact sports such as soccer, football, lacrosse, hockey, and others.
 However, thanks to recent and ongoing research, there is better recognition of symptoms and diagnosis, and subsequently, changes in treatment and care of concussions.
 What seems to be very conservative in treatment is actually more appropriate when the development of the adolescent brain is taken into consideration.
 The brain does not stop developing until the early to mid 20's.
-Therefore, injuries occuring at a younger age can have a lasting and significant impact on the brain's optimal function.
+Therefore, injuries occurring at a younger age can have a lasting and significant impact on the brain's optimal function.

-Symptoms of a concussion include: Headaches, foggy/cloudy or slower thinking/processing, short/long term memory loss, fatigue, dizziness, nausea, inability to focus/concentrate, irritability, balance difficulties, and sensitivity to light or noise.
+Symptoms of a concussion include: Headaches, foggy/cloudy or slower thinking/processing, short/long term memory loss, fatigue, dizziness, nausea, inability to focus/concentrate, irritability, balance difficulties, sleep disruption, emotional lability, and sensitivity to light or noise.
 Loss of consciousness does not have to be present to have a concussion.
 Sometimes the symptoms do not appear immediately, and can evolve 12 - 48 hours after the injury.

 More information on concussions can be found at: